django-cms/django-cms/docs/contributing/testing.rst

 problems, but need feedback from people using a wide range of systems and configurations in order to benefit from their experience.

-Please use the open issue `#3684 Test suite is error-prone
-<https://github.com/divio/django-cms/issues/3684>`_ on our GitHub repository to report such
+Please report any issues on our `GitHub repository <https://github.com/django-cms/django-cms/issues>`_.
-problems.

 If you can help *improve* the test suite, your input will be especially valuable.